-There's no legal right to receive compensation from the Government for wrongful conviction and imprisonment.
+There's no legal right to receive compensation from the Government for wrongful conviction and detention.

-However, the Government in its discretion may decide to compensate someone who has been wrongly convicted and imprisoned by making an ex gratia (voluntary) payment.
+However, the Government in its discretion may decide to compensate someone who has been wrongly convicted and served a sentence of imprisonment or detention by making an ex gratia (voluntary) payment.

-Cabinet has established Compensation Guidelines to aid its consideration of applications for such compensation.
+Cabinet has established Compensation Guidelines to aid consideration of applications for such compensation.